 The festival is programmed by film curator, Peter Lucas, who was named “Best Curator” by the Houston Press in both 2012 and 2013 for his work with the Museum of Fine Arts Houston, Contemporary Arts Museum Houston, and Aurora Picture Show.
 He will be in attendance to introduce screenings and conduct Q&A’s with guest artists.

-BCMFF is presented by 14 Pews, and made possible by the generous support of Houston Arts Alliance, Saint Arnold Brewery, Heights Vinyl, Cactus Music, The Houston Blues Society, and The Flat.
+BCMFF was made possible by the generous support of Houston Arts Alliance.
+In addition, we greatly appreciate the support of our sponsors; Saint Arnold Brewery, Heights Vinyl, Cactus Music, The Houston Blues Society, and The Flat.